lgauthie/mar-fmnet/README.md

 network.updControl("Fanout/mix/Series/osc1/FM/fm1/mrs_real/cFrequency")
 ```

-Because we may want to re-use this system in a larger context linking controls like
+Because we may want to re-use this system in a larger contexts linking controls like
-this become really import so access to parameters doesn't become completely ridiculous.
+this becomes really import; it keeps access to system parameters from becoming
+completely ridiculous.

 ```python
 def _init_fm(self):